h15200/notes/python.md

 ## str.split()

-- without any args, it defaults to "smart" splitting on all whitespace, multiple whitespaces, and newline
+- without any args, it defaults to "smart" splitting on all whitespace, multiple whitespace, and newline

   ```
-  str = "hello     there      with    whitespaces"
+  str = "hello     there      with    whitespace"
-  arr = str.split() # ['hello, there, with, whitespces]
+  arr = str.split() # ['hello, there, with, whitespace]
   ```

 - if you want to split by all chars, you need to use either: